slaclab/Simple-PGPv4-KCU105-Example/docs/src/Setup/vivado_setup.rst

 If you are on the SLAC AFS network
 ==================================

+After you have cloned the repository :ref:`how_to_git_clone`

-Here's how to setup the Xilinx tools and licensing
+Here's how to setup the Xilinx tools and licensing:

 .. code-block:: bash